 As the set progresses, Rubaduka’s prediction of diminishing returns remains unfounded.
 Even though there seems to be an embedded hype-man, who woops at the end of each song, their prompting isn’t necessary as the crowd is more than willing to supply ample appreciation.

 Second-to-last song Oh My is the stand-out of the evening.
 The band encourages some audience participation and they respond, happily singing the track’s simple, catchy hook.
 This frees up Rubaduka to let loose and the frontman hints at what he is vocally capable of, should The Intermission Project ever venture into less tame territory.

 Finishing up on City Lights, it’s a triumphant end to the band’s week-long journey.
 The lads can now rest up in their own beds and enjoy some of their mothers’ cooking but it’s hard to imagine this unsigned band remaining at home or under the radar for long.
 They’ve got the look; they’ve got the sound, and now they just need the break.

 Photos: Jay Shaw-Baker

-For further information about The Intermission Project and future events visit here.
+For further information and future events visit The Intermission Project’s website here.